MERNCraft/css-only-games-1/README.md

 - How do I make an animation glitch?
 - How do I ensure that whichever button the player clicks last behaves differently from the others?
 - Must I solve the word game to find a link to the repo?
+- How do I create that neat revolving reel animation?

 Keep these questions in mind.
 You'll find answers to them in forthcoming tutorials... unless you can create good ~~punchlines~~ answers for yourself first : )